tomGdow/rails-with-angularjs-one/README.md

   To generate a Rails/AngularJS app based on 'ng-rails-basic'

-  1. Generate a new rails app (here 'rorangone', with postgreSQL as database).
+  1. Generate a new rails app

-      (PostgreSQL does not need to be the database).
+      `rails new <app-name>`

+      Or, with postgreSQL as database:

       `rails new <app-name> -d postgresql`

+      (Here, 'rorangular', with postgreSQL)

+  2. Add the [angular-rails](https://rubygems.org/gems/angularjs-rails/) gem to Gemfile
-  2. Add the [pry gem](https://github.com/rweng/pry-rails) to Gemfile (optional)
+  2. Add the [pry](https://github.com/rweng/pry-rails) gem to Gemfile (optional)
   3. Generate a 'home' controller with a single action called 'index'

       `rails generate controller Home index`